– The Economy –

 Calculations of Gross National Product per capita and savings per capita have been used to track the impact of economic growth over time.
 See, for example, Byron Lew and Marvin McInnis, “Guns and Butter: World War I and the Canadian Economy”; and Douglas McCalla, “The Economic Impact of the Great War,” in David Mackenzie, ed.
 Canada and the First World War: Essays in Honour of Robert Craig Brown (Toronto: University of Toronto Press, 2005): p.138-153.
 This reality together with evidence on the paucity of savings deposits, $93.79 per capita in 1914 (Montreal Star 10 January.
 1914.
 P.10) needs to be considered in any discussion of income redistribution.

 The summary is based on a review of strikes and lockouts in Montreal 1901-1914 originally prepared by Michael Piva for my book The Anatomy of Poverty.
 See Chapter Eight “Labour Unrest and Industrial Conflict.”
 Since then a number of studies have examined the issue using a similar source base.
 See for example R. P. Johal, Responses to Change: Labour, Capital and the State.
 A Study of the Montreal Working Class through an Examination of Strikes and Lockouts 1901 – 1914.
-M.A.
-Queen’s University 1999.
-The most detailed account of the history of organized labour in Montreal is Geoffrey Ewen, The International Unions and the Worker’s Revolt in Quebec 1914-1925 (PhD York 1998) Online.
+(M.A.
+Thesis, Queen’s University, 1999).
+The most detailed account of the history of organized labour in Montreal is Geoffrey Ewen, The International Unions and the Worker’s Revolt in Quebec 1914-1925 (PhD Thesis, York 1998) Online.

 Copp, The Anatomy of Poverty, p.
 97